lgorissen/k4d/lab 28/README.md

 RUN apk update && apk add curl
 ```

-Don't build the container image yourself: it is already available in the Docker registry `lgorissen/terra10-curl`.
+Don't build the container image yourself: it is already available in the DockerHub registry: `lgorissen/terra10-curl`.

 The Pod that we will use for accessing the Kubernetes API Server has manifest file `terra10-curl.yaml`: